Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Conclusions

-Quantum interference is essential in developing quantum algorithms \citep{mcmahon2007quantum}.
-The interference caused by the phase inversion operation, jointly with the average inversion operation, amplifies the target states' amplitudes.
-It allows Grover's search algorithm a certain probability of finding the desired state \citep{grover1996fast}.
-The self-loops are redundant elements within the structure that compose the states of the quantum system.
 When we interfered jointly by flipping the phase of the $m$ self-loops, making them indistinguishable, we saw that it was equivalent to using a single self-loop.
 However, when we invert the phase of one of the $m$ self-loops, we empirically observe that the behavior caused by the constructive and destructive interference between the $m$ self-loops are analogous to those observed between the states that represent the vertices as a whole, \textit{i.e.}, most of the energy of the $m$ self-loops is retained in the phase-inverted self-loop.
-Preliminary results indicate that the phase inversion of a single self-loop $\circlearrowleft_{\tau}$ is sufficient to obtain the results presented in this work.
-Thus, the phase inversion and mean inversion operations individually act on the $m$ self-loops.
-In this way, the amplitude of the self-loop $\ket{\vec{x},\circlearrowleft_{0}}$ is amplified, for example.
-This behavior is interesting because it launches a new perspective on quantum interference in developing quantum algorithms.
+The results indicate that the phase inversion of a single self-loop $\circlearrowleft_{\tau=j}$ is sufficient to obtain the results presented in this work.
+However, it is possible to find maximum success probabilities close to $1$ by inverting $1 < s < m$ self-loops and using a total of $\text{m} = s * n$ self-loops.

 To obtain the average behavior based on the relative position of the marked vertices, each simulation was performed on a sample that contains a number $k$ of distinctly marked vertices, that is, without replacement.
 Thus, verifying whether the relative position of non-adjacent marked vertices influences the results is possible.
 According to the results, the relative position of non-adjacent marked vertices does not significantly affect considering a numerical precision of four digits.
 Furthermore, the coefficient of variation indicates that the number $m$ of self-loops and the number $k$ of marked vertices influence the results.
 We used the coefficient of variation to analyze the results' dispersion level.
 We observe that for MSLQW-PPI when we have the slightest standard deviations, the maximum probabilities of success scale to values close to $1$.
 The percentage variations around the mean are not significant.
 However, the behavior is stable for MSLQW-PPI, where there are slight variations.
 The results are more influenced by the number of marked vertices and the number of self-loops than by the relative position of the non-adjacent marked vertices.
 As we can see from the results, the multiple self-loops are an essential tool to improve the success probability of searching multiple marked vertices on the hypercube.
 Parameters such as weight value, weight distribution strategies, and phase inversion operation contributed to the results of this work.